pedroid999/pubsub-pretty-logger/README.md

 - 🔍 **Attribute Display**: Shows both message data and message attributes
 - 🌐 **Cross-Platform**: Works on Windows, macOS, and Linux
 - 🖥️ **Web Interface**: Beautiful and intuitive web interface with Vue.js and FastAPI
+- 📤 **Message Publishing**: Send messages to Pub/Sub topics directly from the web interface
+- 🌓 **Dark Mode**: Toggle between light and dark themes for comfortable viewing
+- 📱 **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- 🧭 **Message Navigation**: Easily browse through messages with sticky navigation controls
+- ↔️ **Customizable Layout**: Resize the sidebar to optimize your workspace
+- 🔄 **Multiple Subscriptions**: Connect to and monitor multiple Pub/Sub subscriptions simultaneously

 ## 🏗️ Technical Architecture